Jakob-Materna/BeeWingAnalysis/README.md

 # BeeWingAnalysis

 Repository for my Master's thesis in bioinformatics.
 The semi-automated wing segmentation tool developed for this project can be found [here](https://github.com/Jakob-Materna/SegmentAnywing).
 This repository is used for segmenting wing cells and age and weight prediction.
-The preprocessing uses [Segment Anything](https://github.com/facebookresearch/segment-anything#installation), followed by training and prediction of CNN models.
+The preprocessing uses [Segment-Anything](https://github.com/facebookresearch/segment-anything#installation), followed by training and prediction of CNN models.

 ## Usage